 Women and men often hold disparate expectations about their roles in the workplace, at school, and in the household.
-This project asks how women's and men's expectations extend into the bedroom.
-Using a national survey experiment of 1,503 people aged 18-59 enrolled in the American Population Panel, I find that women and men believe young men and women feel similar expectations to perform oral sex when asked by a partner.
-However, men tend to prioritize receiving oral sex in this situation, whereas women prioritize performing for their partner.
+This project asks how the economics of intimacy, or the negotiation of "for me and for thee?" unfold in Americans' perceptions of young people's responses to sexual requests.
+Using a national survey experiment of 18-44-year-old women and men, I find that women and men believe young men and women feel expected to perform oral sex when asked by a partner.
+At the same time, young men are perceived to , whereas women do not.

 Sexual minoritized adults in the United States face daily interpersonal discrimination and anti-LGBTQ legislation that negatively affects their mental health and wellbeing.
 This project asks whether positive intimate relationships can buffer the negative effects of identity-based discrimination on poor mental health outcomes, stress, and social isolation.